WysiWyg-Protogen/Computer-Repository/README.md

 <body style="background-color:Blue;">

 ## Platform links and descriptions!
+BUTTHOLE

 **(Cntrl-click the links to open them in new windows!)**